 7.1 This section sets out Non-Statutory Community Aspirations.
-Some have been developed by the Seaford Community Partnership3 after an extensive guestionnaire and analysis of the views of the public attending a weekend exhibition which were then fed in to, and endorsed by, the Seaford Neighbourhood Plan Focus Groups (Environment and Countryside; Economy and Facilities; and Travel and Transport).
+Some have been developed by the Seaford Community Partnership3 after an extensive questionnaire and analysis of the views of the public attending a weekend exhibition which were then given to, and endorsed by, the Seaford Neighbourhood Plan Focus Groups (Environment and Countryside; Economy and Facilities; and Travel and Transport).
 These aspirations do not form part of the development and land use policies in the Neighbourhood Plan.
-Rather they will inform an Action Plan to be prepared and implemented alongside the Neighbourhood Plan.
+Rather they will inform a Delivery Plan to be prepared and implemented alongside the Neighbourhood Plan.
 This will include projects identified during the process that residents consider should be addressed.
-The actions in this Action Plan, together with the policies set out in the previous section of the Neighbourhood Plan, will guide residents and other stakeholders on how the Seaford community seeks to plan for and deliver upon its issues and objectives.
+The actions in this Delivery Plan, together with the policies set out in the previous section of the Neighbourhood Plan, will guide residents and other stakeholders on how the Seaford community seeks to plan for and deliver upon its issues and objectives.
 They can also form the basis for funding from the Community Infrastructure Levy raised by developments within Seaford, and other sources of funding as applicable.
-This Section summarises recommendations for the Action Plan.
+This Section summarises recommendations for the Delivery Plan.

-Seaford Seafront and Tourism
+Seaford seafront and tourism

-7.2 Seaford's Seafront is a key asset both in terms of flood defence, recreation, tourism and natural beauty.
-There are planning policies in place and proposed in this Neighbourhood Plan to ensure that the beautiful vistas and unspoilt seafront is preserved and developed as a natural asset of the Town.
-However, there is also the need to consider how best this natural asset can be enhanced, and much work has been done by the Seaford Community Partnership and Seaford Town Council to establish the public's views on the Seafront and implement a Seafront Development Plan adopted by Seaford Town Council in March 2017.

-(www.seafordtowncouncil.gov.uk/Seafront-Development-Plan.aspx).
-The number of independent retailers in the town is valuable asset and visitors to the seafront should be encouraged to shop and eat in the town.
+7.2 Seaford's Seafront is a key asset in terms of flood defence, recreation, tourism and natural beauty.
+There are planning policies in place and proposed in this Neighbourhood Plan to ensure that the beautiful vistas and unspoilt seafront are preserved and developed as a natural asset of the Town.
+However, there is also the need to consider how best this natural asset can be enhanced, and much work has been done by the Seaford Community Partnership and Seaford Town Council to establish the public's views on the Seafront and implement a Seafront Improvement Plan adopted by Seaford Town Council in March 2017 (www.seafordtowncouncil.gov.uk/Seafront-Development-Plan.aspx).
+The number of independent retailers in the town is a valuable asset and visitors to the seafront should be encouraged to shop, eat and stay in the town.
+Policy SEA12 supports this aspiration by encouraging the development of tourist accommodation.
 By way of clarification, there are no proposals to have cobbled streets and the new Martello Toilets will not be unisex.